 - Specimen signature card signed by the applicant in front of bank personnel

 - A valid passport, voter ID card, Bangladeshi employer ID card or any other official certificate bearing applicant’s photo and signature from the Bangladeshi government

-For non-resident Bangladeshis, it may be harder to find a bank that will grant you an account, and there's often a required minimum deposit.
-For example, for Standard Chartered Bank, it's BDT 100,000 (about 930 GBP).
+For non-resident Bangladeshis, it may be harder to find a bank that will grant you an account, and there's often a required minimum deposit but there are options like Standard Chartered Bank nos resident foreing currency deposit account.
 Additionally, Bangladesh hosts several foreign bank accounts, so you may be able to access your international account from within the country.
 The Bangladeshi Ministry of Finance provides guidance and supervision on business processes.
 The Bangladesh Central Bank serves as the country’s monetary and financial regulatory body.
 Both of these bodies will give you more information about banking regulations, in addition to the individual bank you choose.

 Your ability to open a bank account in Bangladesh is heavily restricted if you're not within the country.
 However, some banks allow you to open international or foreign currency accounts.
 Standard Chartered offers a foreign currency account for deposits in USD, GBP and Yen.
 There’s no required account balance, but deposits must be made in foreign cash only.
 This account can be opened from abroad.

 Policies will vary based on your bank.
 Some banks will allow you to nominate a resident Bangladeshi to cosign the opening of your account.
 In addition, if you bank with HSBC or Citi, you may be able to set up a Bangladeshi account as a component of your international banking profile.
 Before you travel, make inquiries with your local bank and the bank you're thinking of choosing in Bangladesh.